dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 }
 ```

-This component accepts a user's task input and emits a taskAdded event with the data.
-This component's HTML is also really simple:
+This component accepts a user's task input and emits a `taskAdded` event with the data.
+This component's HTML, located in the `src/app/task-list/task-form/task-form.component.html` file, is also really simple:

 {% highlight html %}
 <div class="task-form">